Multi-Node Inference

 With the development of LLM, the scale of model parameters has grown exponentially, and the resource limits of a single conventional virtual machine or physical server can no longer meet the computational demands of these LLM.

-To address this issue, kthena provides a new ModelServing CR to describe specific inference deployment, enabling flexible and diverse deployment methods for inference task pods.
+To address this issue, Kthena provides a new ModelServing CR to describe specific inference deployment, enabling flexible and diverse deployment methods for inference task pods.

 For a detailed definition of the ModelServing, please refer to the ModelServing Reference pages.